Oxford Sculptors Group exhibition at Greys Court

 The artworks, which include figurative works, animals and abstracts, will be displayed throughout the walled garden, including the Rose Garden, and smaller pieces will also be displayed in the internal spaces of the loggia in the White Garden and the recently restored Tudor Cromwellian building.

 The artworks include large and small scale works in materials including stone, metal and ceramics.
-For instance, Daren Greenhow will be exhibiting his steel sculptures which incorporate everyday objects such as bicycle parts and kitchen utensils.
-He says: “I enjoy the challenge of reinterpreting them into new and unexpected contexts.”
+For instance, John Nicholls will be exhibiting his figurative sandstone sculpture, amongst others.
+He says: "I like to combine simplicity of line, balance, curves and shadow lines to create a pleasing shape, representing nothing but itself."

 About the group

 The Oxford Sculptors Group was formed in 2002 and now has around 80 established sculptors based in Oxfordshire and surrounding counties.
 The group includes many full-time professional sculptors, as well as some self-taught artists.